-It’s probably become redundant to say again that I love to cook.
-Freya and I wouldn’t have started a vegan blog if this wasn’t the case for the both of us.
-Using this blog, we can share our passion for vegan cooking through the recipes we make, like this tofu and sweet potato scramble.
-This is such an easy meal to make, the recipe has only 6 steps and it doesn’t take much cooking experience to get right, so it’s perfect for any level of cook.
+It’s probably become redundant to say again that I love vegan cooking.
+Freya and I wouldn’t have started a vegan blog if this wasn’t the case for both of us.
+Using this blog, we can share our passion for vegan cooking through the recipes we make, like this vegan tofu and sweet potato scramble on toast.
+This is such an easy meal to make, the recipe only has 6 steps and it doesn’t take much cooking experience to get right, so it’s perfect for any level of cook.
 It’s super nutritious too, packed with tons of protein from the tofu, it’s a perfect way to start off any day.

 My Mum and Dad both have different styles in the kitchen.
 My Mum does nearly all of the day to day cooking, making the food necessary for the hungry appetites of a family.
 She always makes sure there is a meal on the table and it always tastes great.
 I wasn’t a totally useless child, I did help from time to time.
 I learned the basics from my Mum, she taught me how to cook things like scrambled eggs, pasta bake, and stir fry.

 My Dad cooks too, he takes his time and cooks for the enjoyment of it.
 I learned a lot about mixing flavour combinations from him.
 But as a child, I wasn’t too interested in the act of cooking, I preferred to eat.

 After first leaving home and moving to London to study, I was cooking for myself every night and this coincided with becoming a vegetarian.
 I was still quite a lazy cook at this point.
 I knew I could rely on things with strong flavours, like cheese, to make a mediocre meal taste decent.